Graduate Assistantship Available for the 2022–23 Academic Year

 WIU is pleased to announce one assistantship opportunity for a national or international violinist.
 The winning candidate will perform in the Julstrom String Quartet.
 The other members of the quartet are faculty members at WIU: Julieta Mihai, violin, Istvan Szabo, viola, and Moises Molina, cello.
 Information about the graduate assistantship is attached below.
-Compensation includes a full tuition waiver for all graduate credits (not including fees), a tuition waiver for summer courses, and a stipend of $5032 per academic year.
-The total financial benefit is $10,743.58 per year for domestic students, and $16,419.16 per year for international students.
+Compensation includes a full tuition waiver for all graduate credits (not including fees), a tuition waiver for summer courses, and a stipend.
+For more information, please see:

 - BM or BA degree in music